 Hard Facts About Sleep Problems in the Elderly

-Sleep disorders are a significant source of concern — especially in the geriatric population.
-Changes in sleep patterns are part of the normal aging process, but sleep disorders have been implicated with increased mortality, and side effects such as dementia, cognitive impairment and falls.
-This week, the National Sleep Foundation urges everyone to celebrate sleep and its health benefits for National Sleep Awareness Week.
-We’ve put together an overview of why sleep is critical for senior health, how conditions such as Alzheimer’s disease can change sleep patterns, and what caregivers can do to make sure they get enough rest.
+We’ve put together an overview of why sleep is critical for elderly health, how conditions such as Alzheimer’s disease can change sleep patterns, and what caregivers and seniors can do to make sure they get enough rest.

-We all know a good night’s sleep is the key to feeling energetic and clear-headed the next day, but sleeping soundly is also linked to a lower risk of cognitive impairment later in life.
-Unfortunately, older adults are more likely to have health issues that disturb their sleep, such as insomnia or sleep apnea.
-A 2011 study at the University of California, San Francisco, showed a clear association between sleep-disordered breathing in older women and the risk of cognitive impairment.
+We all know that a good night’s sleep is the key to feeling well the next day, but sleeping soundly is also linked to a lower risk of cognitive impairment and dementia later in life.
+Unfortunately, the elderly are more likely to have health issues that disturb their sleep, such as insomnia or sleep apnea.

 “Those who developed disruptions of their circadian rhythm were also at increased risk,” reports NPR.
 “So were those who awoke throughout the night, tossing and turning.”

-For seniors who are under some form of psychological stress, this link may be even stronger.
-Not only does stress affect our sleep patterns, stress in itself has been associated with dementia risk.
-A study in 2010 found a link between stress in middle-aged women and the later development of dementia, particularly Alzheimer’s.
+For seniors who are under some form of psychological stress, this link could be even stronger.
+Not only does stress affect our sleep patterns, but stress in itself has also been associated with increased dementia risk.
+Another study found a link between stress in middle-aged women and the later development of dementia.

-Sleep problems are even more pronounced in older adults with Alzheimer’s.
-Brain changes associated with the disease are the underlying cause of issues such as difficulty sleeping, nighttime wandering, daytime napping, shifts in the sleep/wake cycle, and late-afternoon/early-evening agitation referred to as “sundowning.”
+These sleep problems were even more pronounced in older adults with Alzheimer’s.
+Brain changes associated with the disease are the underlying cause of issues such as difficulty sleeping, nighttime wandering, and shifts in the sleep/wake cycle, as well as evening agitation, referred to as “sundowning.”

-Aging sometimes causes a natural disruption of Circadian rhythms — our daily cycles of waking, sleeping, body temperature, and metabolism — a disruption which is often significantly worse in those with Alzheimer’s, reports the National Sleep Foundation.
+Aging sometimes causes a natural disruption of Circadian rhythms — a disruption which is often significantly worse in those with Alzheimer’s, reports the National Sleep Foundation.
 In fact, the Alzheimer’s Association notes that “in late stages of Alzheimer’s, individuals spend about 40% of their time in bed at night awake and a significant part of their daytime sleeping.”
 Sleep disruptions, in turn, are one of the factors that contribute to sundowning behavior.

-If your loved one shows increased mood swings, confusion, memory loss, or even anger as the day winds down, there are several coping strategies caregivers can use to improve sleep for seniors, including establishing a daytime routine that includes some degree of physical activity.
+If your loved one shows increased anger, confusion, or memory loss as the day winds down, there are several coping strategies caregivers can use to improve sleep for seniors, including establishing a daytime routine that includes some degree of physical activity.

-The National Sleep Foundation reports that “sleep problems among caregivers increases the likelihood of Alzheimer’s patients being cared for in an institutional facility,” as well as taking its toll on the health of the caregiver.
-It’s therefore especially important for caregivers to care for themselves as much as possible, adopting healthy day-to-day habits as well as taking longer breaks as needed, such as those provided by respite care or “dementia camp.”
+The National Sleep Foundation reports that “sleep problems among caregivers… takes its toll on the health of the caregiver.”
+It’s therefore especially important for caregivers to care for themselves as much as possible, adopting healthy day-to-day habits as well as taking longer breaks as needed, such as those provided by respite care or respite vacations.

-Sharing your caregiving experiences can be a helpful coping strategy.
-We invite you to leave comments and share any tips you’ve found to be particularly useful in encouraging your senior loved ones — and yourselves — to sleep better.
+Are you a caregiver who has dealt with sleep problems in the elderly?
+We’d like to hear any tips that you’ve found to be useful in encouraging your senior loved ones — and yourselves — to sleep better, in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.